deathrangerr/AWS-Jenkins-Pipeline/README.md

 Creating resources to build the infrastructure, including the Jenkins server, CodeBuild project, and CodeDeploy application.

-Accessing and unlocking the Jenkins server.
+Accessing and unlocking the Jenkins server..

 Creating a project and configuring the CodeDeploy Jenkins plugin.